LCS2-IIITD/MSH-COMICS/README.md

 Extract the embedding matrix file to get the pickled version.

--Check for the configuration from the config.py file as per convinience.
+- Check for the configuration from the config.py file as per convinience.